 - The percent of full-time students increased to 32.6% (up from 31.9% in fall 2016) while the percent of part-time students dropped to 67.4% (down from 68.1% in fall 2016).

-- Female students make up 56% of the fall 2015 student body.
-The male population experienced a 6.8% growth compared to a 6.6% decline for females between the years of 2011 and 2015.
+- Female students make up 56% of the fall 2016 student body.
+Both the male and female population remained unchanged as compared to last year.

 - Dual enrollment (that is, students concurrently enrolled in high school and at FCC) decreased by 3.9% to 765 students as compared with 795 students in fall 2016.